Svetlana Kitić: Marriages and relationships

 Kitić has been married four times and is the mother of three children, fathered by three different men.
-She resides in Belgrade with her family.
+She resides in Belgrade (Serbia) with her family.

+In 1977, within a year after moving to Belgrade to play for Radnički, teenage Kitić began dating the professional handball player Dragan Dašić.
+The relationship ended by 1979.

-At the age of 20, Kitić married the 21-year-old professional footballer Blaž Slišković, playing with Velež Mostar at the time.
+At the age of 20, Kitić started dating the 21-year-old Velež Mostar professional footballer Blaž Slišković, after getting introduced to him during spring 1980 in Belgrade's Hotel Majestic while their respective teams' stays overlapped at the venue.
+They would get married only six months later.
 The civic wedding ceremony in Mostar's Hotel Ruža on 26 September 1980—with Velež goalkeeper Enver Marić as the groom's best man and Jasna Merdan as the bride's maid of honour—took place in front of 500 guests.
 Taking place following the 1980 Olympics in Moscow where Kitić had won silver with the Yugoslav national team while Slišković disappointingly failed to medal with the Yugoslavia Olympic football team, the wedding, much like the couple's entire relationship, received extensive coverage in the Yugoslav press.
 The two reportedly even considered getting married at the Olympic Village during the Olympics before eventually giving up on those plans due to logistics as Yugoslavia football team played their matches in Minsk.
-They divorced only four months later.

-In 1982, she married the professional handball player Dragan Dašić.
-The same year their child, son Nikola, was born.
-The couple divorced after four years of marriage.
+Following the wedding, Kitić moved to Mostar to live with her husband despite still being contractually bound to her Belgrade-based club, ŽRK Radnički.
+Though intent on signing with Mostar-based ŽRK Lokomotiva, she was prevented from doing so due to Radnički refusing to let her out of their contract.
+Unable to play professional handball as a result of the contract dispute, she began attending Lokomotiva practices to maintain competitive shape.
+The couple divorced in early February 1981, only four months after the wedding.